credativUK/credativ-addons/sale_order_edit/doc/sale_order_edit.rst

 Removing
 ========

-Uninnstall the module sale_order_edit
+Uninstall the module sale_order_edit

 The module base_order_edit can also be removed as long as no other modules depend on it

 Any SO which is in the process of being edited should have their edited quotation SO cancelled.
-Confirming this would result in a duplicated SO, the origional SO would no longer be cancelled
+Confirming this would result in a duplicated SO, the original SO would no longer be cancelled

 4 Testing